WhiskyTangoFawks/LunarFalloutPlus/How To Wabbajack.md

 ### Pre-Installation

 You need a legal copy of Fallout 4 through Steam, with all DLCs **EXCEPT** the High Definition DLC.
-This should not be used in any case ever.
+You don't need this.

 These steps are only needed if you install this Modlist for the first time.
 If you update the Modlist, jump straight to [Updating](#updating).

 #### Installing Microsoft Visual C++ Redistributable Packages

-These packages are required for MO2 and for the BiRaitBec Texture Optimization step respectively, and you can download them from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+These packages are required for MO2, and you can download them from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

-##### Visual Studio 2015, 2017, 2019, and 2022

-Download the x64 version under [Visual Studio 2015, 2017, 2019, and 2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).

-[Direct Link](https://aka.ms/vs/17/release/vc_redist.x64.exe) if you can't find it.

-##### Visual Studio 2012 (VC++ 11.0) Update 4

-Download the x64 version under [Visual Studio 2012 (VC++ 11.0) Update 4](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2012-vc-110-update-4).

-[Direct Link](https://download.microsoft.com/download/1/6/B/16B06F60-3B20-4FF2-B699-5E9B7962F9AE/VSU_4/vcredist_x64.exe) if you can't find it.

 #### Steam Config

-##### Disable the Steam Overlay
+1. Disable the Steam Overlay

 The Steam Overlay can cause issues with ENB and is recommended to be turned off.

 Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

-#### Change Steams Update Behavior

-Fallout 4 is still being updated by Bethesda (they only add Creation Club content).
-Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
-You should also disable the Steam Cloud while you're at it.

-#### Clean Fallout 4
+2. Clean Fallout 4

-I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Fallout 4` folder in `Documents/My Games/`. **Make sure you run the game once** to establish your registry path - otherwise, Wabbajack will be unable to locate the game directory, and thus cannot install the modlist.
+Verify your game files in steam, and run the game from steam.

 ### Using Wabbajack